 How To Decompress Fish

-As with humans, fish may need to be decompressed before they can be brought to the surface.
+As with humans, fish may need to be decompressed before they can be brought to the surface if they are collected from deep water.
 Failing to properly decompress a fish can result in death or permanent damage.
 It's not hard to properly decompress a fish, it just takes a little time.

 07 of 12